GuOrg/Gu.Wpf.DataGrid2D/README.md

 Support for transposing an itemssource, perhaps useful for property grid scenarios.
 Supports binding to single item or (Observable)Collection

 ##### PropertySource
-Same as TransposedSource but for a saingle item.
+Same as TransposedSource but for a single item.

 <DataGrid dataGrid2D:ItemsSource.PropertySource="{Binding Person}">

 Renders:
 ![ItemsSource2D render](http://i.imgur.com/sn8VNKG.png)

 ##### TransposedSource with explicit columns